DopamineDriven/ReactAuth0/AuthorizationAuthentication.md

 ## Why Use an Auth Provider?
 - Security is hard, choose a provider specializing in security
 - Customizable
+    - Integrated with application
 - Free for many apps

+## Auth0
+- Free tier supports up to 7,000 active users & unlimited logins
+- Security provider used throghout course

+## OAuth 2.0
+- Security protocol used throughout this course